-- 2. The offence for which the person has been convicted must not be a terrorism offence prosecuted by way of indictment for which the maximum term of imprisonment is 10 years or more; - 3.
-The offence for which the person has been convicted must not be a criminal organization offence prosecuted by way of indictment for which the maximum term of imprisonment is 10 years or more; - 4.
-The offence for which the person has been convicted must not be punishable by a minimum term of imprisonment; - 5.
-The sentencing judge must have determined that the offence should be subject to a term of imprisonment of less than two years; - 6.
-The sentencing judge must be satisfied that serving the sentence in the community would not endanger the safety of the community; and - 7.
+- 2. The offence for which the person has been convicted must not be a terrorism offence. - 3.
+The offence for which the person has been convicted must not be a criminal organization offence prosecuted by way of indictment for which the maximum term of imprisonment is 10 years or more. - 4.
+The offence for which the person has been convicted must not be punishable by a minimum term of imprisonment. - 5.
+The sentencing judge must have determined that the offence should be subject to a term of imprisonment of less than two years.

+- 6. The sentencing judge must be satisfied that serving the sentence in the community would not endanger the safety of the community. - 7.
 The sentencing judge must be satisfied that the conditional sentence would be consistent with the fundamental purpose and principles of sentencing set out in sections 718 to 718.2 of the Criminal Code.